morevna6/Amoc-Research-Program/README.md

 The programme is currently in:

 > **Phase 0 — Research Framework**

+The first module of Phase 0 has now been completed:

 > **Module 0.1 — Project Philosophy**

-Module 0.1 establishes the philosophical foundation of the research programme before scientific methodology, literature management, dataset acquisition, or computational analysis begins.
+Module 0.1 established the philosophical foundation of the research programme before scientific methodology, literature management, dataset acquisition, or computational analysis begins.

 ### Module 0.1 Progress